pac4j/jee-pac4j-demo/README.md

 To test, you can call a protected url by clicking on the "Protected url by **xxx**" url, which will start the authentication process with the **xxx** provider.
 Or you can click on the "Authenticate with **xxx**" link to manually start the authentication process with the **xxx** provider.

 To test the CAS support, you need to start a CAS server on port 8888.
-Use the following demos: [cas-overlay-demo](https://github.com/leleuj/cas-overlay-demo) or [cas-overlay-3.5.x](https://github.com/leleuj/cas-overlay-3.5.x) with the option: `-Djetty.port=8888`.
+Use the following demo: [cas-overlay-demo](https://github.com/leleuj/cas-overlay-demo) with the option: `-Djetty.port=8888`.